yashcode77/namaste-javascript-notes/notes/season-1/lecture-10.md

 ```

 - Thus In simple words, we can say:
+  - A function along with its lexical scope bundled together forms a closure.
   - **\*A closure is a function** that has access to its outer function scope even after the function has returned.
 Meaning, A closure can remember and access variables and arguments reference of its outer function even after the function has returned.\*

 <br>